By Justin Delicato, PTA

 - Ulnar collateral ligament (UCL)

 - Radial collateral ligament

 The most common ligament injury in the elbow is the UCL or the ulnar collateral ligament.
 This ligament injury typically occurs in baseball players due to the overuse of the elbow.
-A commonly known surgery for a repair of this ligament is Tommy John Surgery.
+A commonly known surgery for the repair of this ligament is Tommy John Surgery.
 An injury such as falling on an outstretched arm could also cause damage to this ligament as well.